scaleoutsean/eseries-perf-analyzer/README.md

 Environment variables:

 - `./epa/.env` has environment variables used by `./epa/docker-compose.yaml`.
 You may want to edit `TAG` if you make own versions or container version upgrades.
-- Some can be found in the Docker Compose file itself
+- Some important variables are in the Docker Compose file itself

 Collector arguments and switches: